JiawenChenn/STimage-1K4M/README.md

 ## Getting Started

 To use the STimage-1K4M dataset in your research, please access the dataset via [Hugging Face](https://huggingface.co/datasets/jiawennnn/STimage-1K4M).
-You may also fill in your email in this [Google form](https://forms.gle/3Waa4FQnqpK8UGSY7) to get a link to download the file from our FTP server.

 ## Data structure
 The data structure is organized as follows: